Q: What kinds of finishes can you apply?

 From Sherwin-Williams: Gloss and sheen reflectance are measured on a scale of 0 (no gloss) to 100 (mirror-like).
 Reflectance is typically measured by deflecting a single beam of light at a 60 or 85 degree angle off a surface.
 The light is deflected into a receptor, which measures the intensity in units.
 The higher the number of units, the shinier the surface.

-It is important to apply the final coat in the sheen that is required.
-Applying it in lower coats will mute the depth of the finish and make it appear murky/opaque.
-Tthat may be acceptable or even intentional.
+Applying the lower sheen it in base coats will mute the depth of the finish and make it appear murky/opaque.
+That may be acceptable or even intentional (it can help even out the range of color in a material).
 When possible, the lower coats should be gloss coats.

 Q: Why do I care about UV protection?
 When should it be used?

 A: UV protection must be used when a product will have more than a casual exposure to direct sunlight.
-It makes the finish more expensive, but it will last much longer and will slow down changes in color.
+It makes the finish more expensive

 Q: Wait a minute — changes in color will only be slowed down?

 A: All woods change color with exposure to light.
-Woods that are stained will change some, depending on the degree the stain has changed the base color of the wood.
+Woods that are stained will change some, depending on the degree the stain has changed the base color of the wood, as well as how much pigment is in the stain.
 Woods that are lightly stained, not stained, or exposed to a lot of light will change the most.
 In addition, many species are particularly light/UV sensitive.
 One of the most common species is cherry.
 It will darken over time, usually most obviously in the first 6 months.
 It can be stained to look darker at install, but it’s hard to say to what degree (or speed of change) their will be over time.
 Other woods tend to change color, such as many red, purple, and orange colors, etc. Most will darken.

 Q: What about stains?

 A: Stains come in three main variations: oil, water, and gel.
 Oil takes longer to dry, but doesn’t raise the grain in the wood.
 It requires chemicals to clean up, and takes longer to dry.
 Water based stains dry fairly quickly, but raise the grain when applied; this requires extra effort to sand the finish off to remove the raised grain.
-Gel stains are used most often for two different reasons: on closed grained wood, often due to conditioner use; or to re-stain a surface to a different color (without stripping the surface).
-As a gel, it can be left on a surface for a longer period with out running off or drying out.
+Gel stains are used most often for two different reasons: on closed grained wood, or for a dramatic change in color (some grain will still show; not to be confused with a grain filler).
+As a gel, it can be left on a surface for a longer period with out running off or drying out, and it has a LOT more pigment and dies.

 Q. What are closed cell woods?
 Why do they need to be treated differently?

 A: Closed cell woods tend to have a ‘blotchy’ look when stained — if they have not had a conditioner applied.
 Sometimes that’s okay, sometimes it is not.
 Closed cell woods include: pine, spruce, maple, cherry.
-If you look closely at the wood, the cellular openings are much smaller than open celled woods.
+If you look closely at the wood, the cellular openings are much smaller than open celled woods, as well as other structural differences in the wood.
 Common species of open cell woods include oak, walnut, mahogany.
-If you look at a finished piece of these woods with the light reflecting off of the wood you can see how smooth the closed cell type are, and how there are little dashes on the surfaces of the open celled wood.
+If you look at a finished piece of these woods with the light reflecting off of the wood you can see how smooth the closed cell type are, and how there are little dashes on the surfaces of the open celled wood (or even open pores like skin).
 A wood conditioner is usually a thinned clear coat product, or a specialized product just for this purpose.
-Shellac, lacquer, polyurethane are common choices.
+Shellac is a common choice.
 Open celled woods can have the pores filled for a smoother surface; see below.

 Q: I understand that you can’t mix oil and water based finishes?

 A: Not true.
-You can’t mix finish layers that are not hard.
+You can’t mix finish layers that are not hard (or, not cured).
 For example, latex paint has latex (or similar performing products) in it.
 Latex is what rubber is based on.
 It never quite hardens, at least in this context.
 Most oil and water based products we might use will harden.
 As long as the finish is hard/dry/catalyzed, it can be coated with out worry.
 There are finishes that require intermediate coats of other products, but that has much more to do with the way thinners and the chemistry of bonding occur.
-For most concerns, the oil/water based controversy relates to stains and clear finishes.
+For most concerns with our methods, the oil/water based controversy relates to stains and clear finishes.
+It's not likely to be an issue for us.
+But it does require a certain amount of time.

 Q: Can you color the wood or fill voids?
 Fill pores?

 A: Yes.
 There are a number of methods that can be used to color woods.
-Two different dyes can be used, a pigment dye, or a stain dye.
-Pigments leave tiny little pieces in the wood, and tend to highlight grain or other details (such as distressing).
-Stain dyes are more like food coloring, they change the color in general.
-They can be used together.
-Additional affects can come by using grain fillers (for open pore woods) that are a different color.
+Two different coloring methods can be used, a pigments, or dye.
+Pigments leave tiny little pieces in the wood, and tend to highlight grain or other details (such as distressing; oak grain color range after staining is a prime example).
+Dyes are more like food coloring, they change the color in general.
+They can be used together: that is what stain is.
+Additional affects can come by using grain fillers (for open pore woods) that are a different color, or two tone paints (cerusing).
 Epoxy can be colored, including with a glow in the dark agent, to fill voids or strengthen/stabilize a weak area in material.
 In the case of clear/opaque applications, objects can be included (such as stones, badges, or momentos).

 Q. What finishes are safe to use around my children or around my food?

 A. All current finishes that are cured/hard are safe for use in food based areas, including children’s products.
 That may take a lot longer than expected — as much as a month for the final cure.
 Some finishes are ready to use very quickly; they usually require regular maintenance.
 Such as walnut oil, mineral oil, or beeswax.
-These are often used for cutting boards; where surfaces are subject to sharp damaging use, just about any finish would fail due to ‘death by a thousand cuts’.
+The last two are often used for cutting boards; where surfaces are subject to sharp damaging use, just about any finish would fail due to ‘death by a thousand cuts’.
 Oils that do not go rancid are a better choice.
-As long as you are willing to maintain them, oils & waxes are good choices.
+As long as you are willing to maintain them, oils & waxes are good choices for cutting board or similar environments.